osg-htc/technology/docs/software/osg-build-tools.md

 ### osg-koji

 This is a wrapper script around the `koji` command line tool.
-It automatically specifies parameters to access the OSG's koji instance, and forces SSL authentication.
-It takes the same parameters as `koji` and passes them on.
+It automatically specifies parameters to access the OSG's koji instance.

-An additional command, `osg-koji setup` exists, which performs the following tasks:

-1. Create a koji configuration in `~/.osg-koji`
+An additional command, `osg-koji setup` exists, which sets up koji configuration in `~/.osg-koji`.
-2. Create a CA bundle for verifying the server.
-    Use either files in `/etc/grid-security/certificates`, or (if those are not found), from files downloaded from the DOEGrids and DigiCert sites.
-3. Create a client cert file.
-This can be a symlink to your grid proxy, or it can be a file created from your grid public and private key files.
-    The location of those files can be specified by the `--usercert` and `--userkey` arguments.
-    If unspecified, `usercert` defaults to `~/.globus/usercert.pem`, and `userkey` defaults to `~/.globus/userkey.pem`.

 ### osg-promote